VicGanoh/Web/README.md

-This a wevsite template created by Victor Tetteh-Ganoh Ahumah with the help of Bootstrap Framework.
+This a simple website template created by Victor Tetteh-Ganoh Ahumah with the help of Bootstrap Framework.